from £53 /night help Price for guests, Nights approx:

-The apartment has a small patio area with wooden table and chairs for alfresco dining.
+The apartment has a small patio area with a wooden table and chairs for alfresco dining.

 Outside is a small lock up store, which could house a buggy, and has some beach toys.

-The Co-Operative supermarket is about 10 minute walk away.
+The Co-Operative supermarket is about a 10 minute walk away.

 Small well trained dog by prior arrangement.

-The apartment is reached by an inclined cobbled walk of about 20m, suitable for older persons if they are able to take the incline.
+The apartment is reached by a stepped, cobbled walk of about 20m, suitable for older persons if they are able to take the incline.

 Whitby is a quaint historic fishing town on Yorkshire's picturesque East Coast.